NikodemMazur/project-weekend-puzzles/website/docs/tech-stack.md

 ## [.NET 5 WPF](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/?view=netdesktop-5.0)

 - Every dll is a WPF project (even Core)
-- Easy port to Uno Platform in a case of need for multi-platform in the future
+- Easy port to Uno Platform in the case of a need for multi-platform in the future

 ## [ASP.NET Core (Transparent)](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-5.0)